 • Transportation to and from school and, in some cases, to and from extracurricular activities

 Another term you may hear is “supplementary aids and services.”
-These can include adapted equipment, such as a single cushion that can help kids with attention or sensory processing issues stay seated and focused for longer periods of time.
+These can include adapted equipment, such as a single cushion to help kids with attention or sensory processing issues stay seated and focused for longer periods.
 Other examples of additional support include assistive technology and training for staff, students, and parents.

 What is an Individualised Education Program (IEP)?

 The IEP is often described as the cornerstone of special education.
 That’s because this legally binding document details a student’s annual learning goals and the individual services and supports the school will provide to help him meet these aims.
-Before your child can receive special education services, you and the school must complete several steps.
+You and the school must complete several steps before your child can receive special education services.
 Here’s how the process works:

 • Referral for Evaluation: When your child is struggling, and a learning or attention issue is suspected, you or the school can ask for an assessment.
 Your request may be accepted or denied.
 Either way, the school must explain its decision to you.
 The school can’t evaluate your child unless you give written permission.

-Medical conditions such as ADHD are diagnosed by a physician or another medical professional.
+A physician or another medical professional diagnoses medical conditions such as ADHD.
 However, federal law doesn’t necessarily require a medical evaluation to identify a child as having ADHD.[2]
 Some school districts have policies that allow school psychologists to diagnose ADHD as part of the special education evaluation.
 School psychologists need to have appropriate training to do this.

 • Determination of Eligibility: After the evaluation, an individual team from the school meets with you to discuss whether your child has a disability and if it affects his ability to learn.
 (If your child doesn’t meet the requirements for an IEP, he may qualify for a 504 plan, which can provide many of the same accommodations and services.)

 There’s a common saying in public schools: “Special education is not a place.
 It’s a service.”
 Take advantage of the resources that are available to your child.
-And remember that many of these resources are available to your child in a general education classroom.
+Remember that many of these resources are available to your child in a general education classroom.

-If you’re debating whether to have your child evaluated for special education, thinking through some fundamental questions could help you make up your mind.
-If you decide to go for it, Understood can help you prepare to evaluate and develop the IEP.
-And if you choose not to get an evaluation, or if your child is denied special education services, this site has other suggestions for how you can help your child.
+If you’re debating whether to have your child evaluated for special education, thinking through some fundamental questions could help you decide.
+If you choose to go for it, Understood can help you prepare to assess and develop the IEP.
+If you decide not to get an evaluation or if your child is denied special education services, this site has other suggestions for how to help your child.